Druid-Nutstone/Ps.Utilities.Help/ReadmeGitHub.md

 A scriptBlock that returns a [string] representation of a valid GitHub Token.

-Inline script (or local function) that returns

 &nbsp;

 # New-GitConnection

-Used by all other cmdlets and mst be the first cmdlet called in a PS session.
+Used by all other cmdlets and must be the first cmdlet called in a PS session. before another direct git cmdlet is called.

 The connection object it creates is stored in a memorycache object and is available to all cmdlets within the PS session.
 It can be altered by other cmdlets during the session or altered directly using the __Set-GitConnection__ cmdlet.

-The minium parameters you should set are __-Origranisation__ or __-User__ and __-Token__ if the environment variable  __GitToken__ is not set
+The minium parameters you should set are __-Origranisation__ or __-User__ and __-Token__ if the environment variable  __GitToken__ is not set and you are manipulating remote repositories

 ```
  New-GitConnection -Organisation "myOrganisation" `